 Virtually every seller of products engages in some sort of price discrimination.
 It is commonplace for sellers to give discounts to customers who pay their bills early and to offer their lowest prices to customers who make large or recurring purchases.
 Do these sellers run the risk of violating federal antitrust law merely because they offer discounts and low prices to good customers?
 Of course not.

-On these facts, the Disfavored Company, other disfavored manufacturers of finished widgets, and affected wholesalers can all sue the Price-Discriminating Supplier for unlawful price discrimination under federal and California antitrust law, since the supplier has practiced price discrimination (charged differing prices to different customers for the same or similar products sold at around the same time) in a manner that has undermined competition in downstream markets (the elimination of a substantial percentage of competitor sellers in regional markets across the country for the sale of finished widgets).
-The Price-Discriminating Supplier will have various affirmative defenses, which might succeed, but the Disfavored Company and the others will have arguable, potentially successful claims for unlawful price discrimination in violation of federal and state antitrust laws.
+On these facts, the Disfavored Company, other disfavored manufacturers of finished widgets, and affected wholesalers can all sue the Price-Discriminating Supplier for unlawful price discrimination under federal antitrust law, since the supplier has practiced price discrimination (charged differing prices to different customers for the same or similar products sold at around the same time) in a manner that has undermined competition in downstream markets.
+Each disfavored customer must prove that the price discrimination has been persistent, and that it or its customers compete directly against the a favored customer.
+The Price-Discriminating Supplier will have various affirmative defenses, which might succeed, but the Disfavored Company and the others will have arguable, potentially successful claims for unlawful price discrimination in violation of federal antitrust laws (and also in violation of California’s Unfair Trade Practices Act if these sales have a substantial effect on commerce in California).
 In addition, the Disfavored Company and the other harmed businesses can sue the Favored Company for inducing unlawful price discrimination, if it has used coercion or inducements to prevail on the Price-Discriminating Supplier to offer it discriminatory prices that it knows will allow it to undersell and thereby undermine competition in its markets.
 This is the stuff of unlawful price discrimination.

 Primary-Line Harm Cannot Be Shown as a Practical Matter.
 Primary-line cases arise when the price-discriminating seller is a dominant firm that sells its products for an extended period at prices that are lower than its costs, thereby imposing intolerable pressure on its direct competitors, who cannot remain in business if they must match these prices, and who in consequence either stop competing or agree to join a price-fixing cartel organized by the price-discriminating seller.